city

 Freelance attorneys can also review filled template documents to ensure they’re error-free and contain all the facts you need for a client.
 From a litigation perspective, outsourcing this type of written document preparation can be a huge time-saver, especially when you have short deadlines or are in the motion stage of the case.

 Law firms with a demanding trial schedule can benefit from consistently outsourcing written documents, even beyond pending motion practice.
-Freelance attorneys can help lighten the load of other cases and allow you to focus your attention on the trial in front of you.
+Freelance attorneys can help lighten the load of other cases and allow you to focus your attention on the trial.
 Motions for all sorts of cases and motion replies can be outsourced, as well as briefs and oppositions — any kind of document, even complex ones, can be outsourced, with a final review completed by your own firm.

-Growing law firms are ones that embrace smart, targeted marketing, and many of these firms outsource a lot of their creative marketing needs to a company that provides SEO services for lawyers.
+Growing law firms embrace smart, targeted marketing, and many of these firms outsource a lot of their creative marketing needs to a legal support services company that provides SEO for law firms.

-For example, you may note that a competitor has an attorney blog on their website that's regularly updated.
+For example, you may note that a competitor has a regularly updated attorney blog on their website.
 How do they find the time?
 They may outsource their blog writing duties to a legal professional who can research and write compelling content in their area of specialization.

-Some freelancers may create supplemental information for lawyers to add to their websites, such as insight into hot cases in the news or an FAQ about different legal process services the firm offers.
-Like many lawyers, you might find yourself spending the first 15 or 20 minutes of an initial consultation answering the same questions.
-You would be better served by sending a packet with answers to frequently asked questions to your clients as a follow-up to their initial inquiry.
+Some freelancers may create supplemental information for lawyers to add to their websites, such as insight into hot cases in the news or an FAQ about the firm's different legal process services.
+Like many lawyers, you might spend the first 15 or 20 minutes of an initial consultation answering the same questions.
+You would be better served by sending your clients a packet with answers to frequently asked questions as a follow-up to their initial inquiry.

-Any routine legal process can be outsourced to a freelance attorney or legal professional.
+A freelance attorney or legal professional can outsource any routine legal process.
 While you may want to keep the client-facing tasks in-house, many other tasks may be better served through outsourcing:

 • Summary of the cases cited in an opposing party’s brief